 - When hiking, stay on the indicated trails to avoid getting lost or hurt as well as eroding the habitat surrounding the campground.

-- Try to use showers during times where it is not so busy.
+- Try to use showers during times when it is not so busy.
 If others are waiting, take showers for as short of time as you need to get clean.

 Overall, do your part by camping properly so that others can have a positive camping experience.
 Remember the outdoors is a public place that is shared by others.